zjunlp/KnowledgeEditingPapers/README.md

 ## Why Model Editing?
-Model Editing is an interesting research area, which helps large models (especially large pre-trained models) generate expected output and perform more controllable without re-training.
+Model Editing is a compelling field of research that focuses on facilitating efficient modifications to the behavior of models, particularly **foundation models**.
+The aim is to implement these changes within a specified scope of interest without negatively affecting the model's performance across a broader range of inputs.

 ## Keywords
 Model Editing has strong connections with following topics.
-- Fixing model bugs and model patching
+- Updating and fixing bugs for large language models
-- Language models as knowledge base
+- Language models as knowledge base, locating knowledge in large language models
-- Locating facts in language models
+- Lifelong learning, unlearning and etc.
-- Lifelong learning, continual learning and etc.
+- Security and privacy for large language models

 ## Papers
 This is a collection of research and review papers of Model Editing.
 Any suggestions and pull requests are welcome for better sharing of latest research progress.